ecalandrini/ecalandrini.github.io/index.md

 ---
 [GuideScope and Polar Alignement Aid Toolkit](http://example.com/)
 <br>
-I realized this lightweigth and cheap setup using an IMX290 Sony sensor and a 6-60mm CCTV objective enclosed in a 3D printed arca-swiss compatible case.
+I realized this lightweight and cheap setup using an IMX290 Sony sensor and a 6-60mm CCTV objective enclosed in a 3D printed arca-swiss compatible case.
 <br>
 <img src="images/guidescope2.jpg?raw=true"/>